 The Minister for Health and Ageing and Cancer Australia officers exercise decision-making powers under the Cancer Australia Act 2006.

-In the normal course of operations as an Australian Government agency, Cancer Australia staff also exercise functions and powers under Acts such as the Financial Management and Accountability Act 1997 and the Public Service Act 1999.
+In the normal course of operations as an Australian Government agency, Cancer Australia staff also exercise functions and powers under Acts such as the Public Service Act 1999.

 Under section 30 of the Cancer Australia Act 2006, the Cancer Australia Advisory Council is an advisory body and has no decision-making power or other powers directly affecting members of the public.

 Appointments of officers of Cancer Australia that are made under Acts